University of Colorado Hospital

 UCHealth University of Colorado Hospital or University Hospital (formerly named Colorado General Hospital) is part of UCHealth (University of Colorado Health) and is a Level I trauma center and the principal teaching hospital for the University of Colorado School of Medicine, located in Aurora, Colorado.

 In the 2017–2018 U.S. News & World Report hospital rankings, UCHealth University of Colorado Hospital ranked in the top 50 for 11 medical specialties and was rated the #15 overall adult hospital in the country.

 In 2005, UCH was redesignated by the American Nurses Credentialing Center (ANCC) as a magnet facility.
 In 2010, the hospital received its third redesignation of Magnet status.
 The hospital is currently pursuing its fourth Magnet designation.

 Hospital Safety Rankings

 The Leapfrog Hospital Safety Grade is a public service provided by The Leapfrog Group, an independent nonprofit organization committed to driving quality, safety, and transparency in the U.S. health system.
-For Fall 2021, UCHealth University of Colorado Hospital has maintained its 'D' grade, with 'A' being the highest possible grade and 'F' being the lowest.
+For Spring 2024, UCHealth University of Colorado Hospital has received a 'C' grade, with 'A' being the highest possible grade and 'F' being the lowest.